awwx/ar/readme.md

          (cdr ((fn args args) 1)) => nil

+* quote passes its value unchanged through the compiler, instead of copying it

+  This isn't noticeable when just using quote to quote literal values in the usual way like '(a b c); because the original value isn't accessible to the program we can't tell if it was copied or not.

+  However the behavior of quote is visible when using macros, since they can insert arbitrary values inside the quote expression.

+  Choosing not to copy the quoted value means we can define inline like this:

+         (mac inline (x)
+           `',(eval x))

+  and we'll get the same value out of inline that we put in:

+         arc> (= x '(a b c))
+         (a b c)
+         arc> (is x (inline x))
+         t

+  I'm not sure if I understand all the ramifications of this change;
+  but that we can define inline so simply is at least suggestive that this may be the right axiomatic approach.

 * join can accept a non-list as its last argument

          (join '(1 2) 3) => (1 2 .
 3)